Vanceagher/instosint/README.md

 ### How it works
-Convert username to ID via instagram web search API Log into Instagram on puppeteer with cookies
+* Convert username to ID via instagram web search API
+* Log into Instagram on puppeteer with cookies
-Get public followers from ID.
+* Get public followers from ID.
-Cut list down to 100 followers
+* Cut list down to 100 followers
-Visit each profile with puppeteer and download all photos on page if any Run photos taken outside through GeoEstimation API Export to CSV file
+* Visit each profile with puppeteer and download all photos on page if any
+* Run photos taken outside through GeoEstimation API
+* Export to CSV file

-The current export system is meant to be put into this [GeoPlotter](https://mobisoftinfotech.com/tools/plot-multiple-points-on-map/)
+The current export format is meant to be put into this [GeoPlotter](https://mobisoftinfotech.com/tools/plot-multiple-points-on-map/)
 I am working on making a heat map locally